-With hundreds of articles, this fascinating set will prove a definitive reference source on environmental change over the course of human history, across cultures and in the modern world.
+With hundreds of articles, this fascinating set will prove a definitive reference source on environmental change over the course of human history, across cultures, and in the modern world.
 This important new work belongs in any collection serving world history, ecology, environmental studies, geography or environmental science programs.

 From ‘acid rain’ to ‘zoos’, the Encyclopaedia of Environmental History attempts to chronicle the human impact upon the ‘natural’ world (and vice versa) from prehistory to the present.
-It does this through over hundreds of entries, ranging from geographical regions to animals and plants, environmental problems, and prominent figures in the history of environmental conservation.
+It does this through hundreds of entries, ranging from geographical regions to animals and plants, environmental problems, and prominent figures in the history of environmental conservation.
 This collection will be a valuable first stop for undergraduate and graduate cultural ecology and physical geography research projects.
 The entries are concise, usually between one and five pages, and each concludes with a ‘further reading’ section.

 Well written, no other single work provides such authoritative coverage on Environmental History!
 It is an impressively crafted reference work.